 What I love about this idea is that it’s evergreen and can be used over and over again without retaking product shots.
 In the example below, the image itself isn’t Halloween-themed at all.
 It’s a regular product image with the vampiresque sketch drawn on top – simple but clever.
 Fashion giant Asos has also done something similar in the past.
 Check them out below:

 3. Get freaky with a pun, two or three

 The language we use in an email campaign is one of the most influential elements that will decide whether someone converts into a customer or not.
 Your Halloween email campaigns are no different.

 A great way to do this over the holiday season is to use puns that enhance the mailing experience.
 Here are a couple of great examples:

 I’m a fan of gifs no matter the occasion but the holiday season is the perfect time to start incorporating gifs into your email campaigns.
 You don’t even need to create them from scratch yourself.
 There’s a bunch to choose from over on giphy (just remember to check copyright guidelines).
 Here are some of our favorite examples:

 5. Don’t sell costumes?
 Turn your products into one

-Warby Parker do a really great job with their email creative all year round but one of their Halloween email campaigns was particularly eye-catching.
+Warby Parker does a really great job with their email creative all year round but one of their Halloween email campaigns was particularly eye-catching.
 As an eyewear retailer, one might not immediately associate their products with spooky specs for Halloween but alas, they took the chance and rolled with it anyway.
-Using their products in association with the time of made it fun, novel and relevant.
+Using their products in association with the time of making it fun, novel, and relevant.
 Check it out:

 There you have it, folks.
-Five creative and easy to implement ideas for you Halloween email campaigns.
+Five creative and easy-to-implement ideas for your Halloween email campaigns.
 If you’ve not already created your free Ungapped account, make sure you do that here »